Mouse Control for Portland OR

-Integrated Pest Management for mice control in the house starts with eliminating food & habitat.
-Seal all pet & bird food in air tight containers when not in use.
-If you’re still having mouse issues in the home, regular mouse snap traps are recommended by trusted mouse exterminators.
+Integrated Pest Management for mice control in the house starts with monitoring and eliminating hiding places and food sources around the home.
+If you’re still having mouse issues inside, regular mouse snap traps are recommended by trusted Portland mouse exterminators.

-If the issue still doesn’t resolve, you may need a professional mice control service to inspect and provide further treatment.
-For safe, eco-friendly and human mouse removal and inspections, feel free to contact Pest & Pollinator today.
+If the issue still doesn’t resolve, you may need a professional mouse & rodent control service to inspect and provide further treatment.
+For safe, eco-friendly and effective mouse removal, feel free to contact Pest & Pollinator today.

 Mouse Control Facts & Tips:

 - House mice love the smell of coffee.

 - They have a habit of hoarding pet food & bird seed inside insulated winter boots, stored in unsecured garages.

 - Mice are adept climbers, and will enter attics and wall voids with ease.

 - Sometimes a mouse might enter the attic or wall void to avoid a rat moving into the crawlspace, since rats are predators of mice.

 - When trapping for mice, use 1/8 tsp of peanut butter for bait.

 - A house mouse rarely forages more than 25′ from their nest, so traps should be placed as close as possible.